QI DAN

 fermented beverages that defies the term “kombucha.”

-Unlike most people fermenting tea, we believe the tea matters.
+Unlike most people fermenting tea, we believe that tea is #1.

 We use the chemistry of kombucha fermentation to unpack and translate